KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/templatemethod/README.md

 Open [TemplateMethodTest.java](TemplateMethodTest.java) to start playing with this pattern.
 By setting the log-level for this pattern to DEBUG in [logback.xml](../../../../../../../src/main/resources/logback.xml) you can watch the pattern working step by step.
 Be aware that I have redirected the output of the _EchoServer_ (running in the background) to the log output for better visualization.

 ## Remarks
-* Template method is an excellent way to realize abstraction looking "over-engineered".
+* Template method is an excellent way to realize abstraction not appearing "over-engineered".
 The classes get smaller with better focus.
 * Template method can potentially impede testing as it uses inheritance: You implicitly run the construction process of the base class.
 So, it is a good idea to avoid any heavy-weight actions in the constructor chain.
+* The [MuhaiGenerator](../../../../../../../src/main/java/de/calamanari/pk/muhai/MuhaiGenerator.java) implements _Template Method_ to allow subclasses to change details of the MUHAI-creation process without having to re-implement the whole generator.

 ## References